-- Analysis of structural variants (ALT=<ID=type,Description=description>) not supported. - Genotype phase/unphase status ('|' vs '/').
-Phase not analysed.
+- Analysis of structural variants (ALT=<ID=type,Description=description>) is not supported. - Genotype phase/unphase status ('|' vs '/') is not supported.

 In order not to miss any variant and given that structural variations are not always reported and not analyzed by VaRank, we have decided to systematically report a variant for each ''.
 Nevertheless, given the unknown positions of the deletion no score is attributed to the variant.